zenecture/neuroflow/README.md

 )
 ```

 The learning rate is a partial function from iteration and old learning rate to new learning rate for gradient descent.
+The `batchSize` defines how many samples are presented per weight update and `parallelism` sets the thread pool size,
+since a batch will be processed in parallel.
+Have a look at the `Settings` class for the full list of options.

 Be aware that a network must start with one `In`-typed layer and end with one `Out`-typed layer.
 If a network doesn't follow this rule, it won't compile.